apollo-inspire/markdown-recipe-library/recipes/bibimbap.md

 4. Prepare the Rice, put it in the ricecooker and turn it on.

-### C: Baking Tofu or Tempeh
+### B: Baking Tofu (or Tempeh)
 See [Tofu](/recipes/baked-tofu.md) (or [Tempeh](/recipes/baked-tempeh.md))

-### B: Making Gochujang Sauce
+### C: Making Gochujang Sauce
 See [Gochujang Sauce](/recipes/gochujang-sauce.md)

 ### D: (Main Cooking)
-#### Carrot:
+#### Carrots:
-1. Slice 150g carrot into strips.
+1. Slice 150g carrots into strips.
 2. Heat 1/2 teaspoon of sesame oil in a medium skillet over medium heat.
-3. Add the sliced carrot and a pinch of salt.
+3. Add the sliced carrots and a pinch of salt.
-4. Cook the carrot while stirring for ~2 mins
+4. Cook the carrots while stirring for ~2 mins
-5. Then remove the carrot from the pan and set aside.
+5. Then remove the carrots from the pan and set aside.

 #### Mushroom:
 1. Clean mushrooms with wet paper/towel.